Statistical Learning Theory for Control: A Finite Sample Perspective: Extension to Vector Processes

 In order to avoid arbitrarily large exploration inputs, we we limit the control input energy

 for some $\sigma_u>0$, as otherwise, we trivially obtain $\snr^\star=\infty$.
 Finding the optimal exploration policy is not a simple problem and requires knowledge of the system dynamics.
 In~\cite{wagenmaker2020active} it is shown that the above lower bound can be achieved asymptotically (as $\delta\rightarrow 0$) by following an active exploration policy based on sinusoidal signals.
-It is still an open question, whether we can achieve the above lower bound for larger values of the failure probability $\delta$.

 \begin{sidebar}{Birgé's Inequality}

 \phantomsection {S\arabic{sequation}} {S\arabic{stable}} {S\arabic{sfigure}}